rigetti/pyquil/docs/source/start.rst

 -  ``compiler_server_address``: This is the endpoint where pyQuil will try to communicate with the compiler server.
 On a QMI, this points to a provided compiler server instance.
 On a local installation, this should be set to the server endpoint for a locally running quilc instance.
--  ``QPU``: This section contains configuration information pertaining to QPU access.
--  ``exec_on_engage``: This is the shell command that the QMI will launch when the QMI becomes QPU-engaged.

 .. note::